 This is why it is important that a midfielder shows strong leadership on the field as well.
 They have to make many decisions throughout the game and need to have the self-confidence and assertiveness to “put their stamp” on the game.

 9. Maintain a high level of fitness

-The role of midfielder requires a high level of fitness.
+The role of a midfielder requires a high level of fitness.
 Midfielders have been tracked running almost 10 miles in a game!

-Being in the middle of the field of play means the midfielder sees a lot of the ball and therefore needs to keep moving.
+Being in the middle of the field of play means the midfielder sees a lot of the ball and, therefore needs to keep moving.
 They will be chasing the ball, running with the ball, covering the defense, and helping out in attack.
-Sometimes all within the space of a minute!
+Sometimes, all within the space of a minute!
 Being a midfielder means you rarely get a break.

 A midfielder has to be able to keep going.
-Their stamina levels need to be high and they have to have the mental strength to continue playing in any circumstance.
+Their stamina levels need to be high, and they have to have the mental strength to continue playing in any circumstance.